gulrenor/pllc/README.md

 You'll need to have several programs installed to do local development on this site.

 1. The first thing you'll probably want to install is **[git](https://git-scm.com/downloads)**.
-I installed using the built in MINGW terminal so that I could use \*nix syntax and commands, but if you're on Windows and have any problems with the below programs you'll probably want to use the built in command prompt option.
+I installed it using the built-in MINGW terminal so that I could use \*nix syntax and commands, but if you're on Windows and have any problems with the below programs you'll probably want to use the built in command prompt option.

 2. Install **[nodejs](https://nodejs.org/en/)** so you can use `npm`.